AdarshRazor/Interview_Prep/ReactJS/readme.md

 ## Error Boundaries

-Catch app breaking error and shows a fallback components to shows the error.
+Catch app-breaking error and shows a fallback components to shows the error.